Systems Healthcare

 Secondary research

-To start with, The Crucible shared with us several documents and other resources that provided data on the various activities undertaken.
+To start with, The Crucible shared several documents and other resources with us, which provided data on the various activities undertaken.

-As we developed a sense of the new developments, we began browsing through the various other resources and seeking out additional information that would give us more depth in representing the problem as well as understanding West Oakland as a whole.
+As we gained a sense of the new developments, we began browsing through various other resources and seeking out additional information that would provide us with more depth in representing the problem, as well as a better understanding of West Oakland as a whole.

 Developments outside a 1-mile radius of the Crucible and scheduled to happen after 2025 aren’t considered.

-Overall we scoped through a vast amount of data only to collate and bring it down to what is relevant in terms of impact and time.
+Overall, we sifted through a vast amount of data to collate and distill it down to what is relevant in terms of impact and time.

 As San Francisco and Silicon Valley have become unaffordable even for professionals earning six-figure salaries, capital has migrated to Oakland via new residents — over 40,000 since 2007 — as well as jobs and development.